Sandhurst, Gloucestershire: WWII bomb

 In September 1998, an unexploded World War II German bomb was detonated by bomb disposal experts.
 The bomb had laid undiscovered for almost 57 years, but when the local parish council announced plans to build a children’s play area on the allotment site, local resident Tom Jones remembered a bomb falling on the site but never exploding.
 His fears led to a survey and the discovery of a 500 lb bomb embedded vertically into rock more than three metres below the surface of the ground.
 Initial letters were met with scepticism after an April fool's mail shot hoax, until the nature of the bomb was confirmed.
-Every home within a 500-metre radius was evacuated, and Jones himself had the pleasure of pushing the button.
+Every home within a 500-metre radius was evacuated, and Jones himself detonated the bomb.
 After the incident, the clerk to the local parish council at the time was criticised for sending a letter to the German embassy asking them if they would like to make a donation to help fund the construction of the play area.
 Although the German embassy sent a letter of support, no donation was made.